Provide clinical leadership in assessment, treatment planning, and psychosocial approaches

 - With documented consent, engages the client’s family and/or significant others to provide education regarding mental illness and system resources.

 A Master’s degree in social work, psychiatric rehabilitation, or counseling with license or license eligible.

-Ten years of behavioral healthcare experience.
+Ten (10) years behavioral healthcare experience.
 A combination of exceptional clinical and organizational skills is a must.
 Supervisory and program management experience, particularly experience in a Residential Program.
 Candidates must have a clear understanding of the characteristics and problems of adults with severe and persistent mental illness/substance use.